 Serjeants’ Inn is committed to being an anti-racist organisation.
 We have a zero-tolerance approach to racism and other discrimination.
 Please see our anti-racism statement here.

-Our Equality and Diversity Officers are Briony Ballard and Neil Davy KC.
+Our Equality and Diversity Officers are Neil Davy KC, Briony Ballard and Rachael Gourley.
 Our Equality and Diversity Policy is available here.
 To see a summary of the diversity questionnaires completed by barristers and staff at Serjeants’ Inn Chambers in January 2019 please click here.
 You may also be interested in the Equality and Diversity tables published by Legal Cheek which are here.